tandrewnichols/gulp-remember-cache/README.md

 Remember the files in the current stream.

 #### options.dest

 In order to make disk caching work, `gulp-remember-cache` has to output the files it sees to an intermediate directory.
 The default is an `out/` directory in the root of the `gulp-remember-cache` module (e.g. `node_modules/gulp-remember-cache/out/`), but you can configure this with the `dest` option.
 Note that this is treated relative to `cwd` (the default for `fs.writeFile`).

 #### options.cacheName

 The name of the cache to write files to (default: "cache").

+#### options.preserveOrder

+If the order of the files in the stream is important, you can pass `preserveOrder: true` to `remember`.
+Without this flag, the order of the files added to the stream largely depends on how long it takes to read them from disk, as they happen in parallel.
+With this flag, file order is _more_ reliable.
+I won't say guaranted because the order of keys in an object is theoretically not guaranteed (even though they're often predictable).
+This flag simply uses `async.eachOfSeries` instead of `async.eachOf`, so each key will be read from the cache and processed completely before the next key.
+Which does, at least, take _some_ of the uncertainty out of it.

 ### remember.forget([cacheName], file, done)